Requests from reporters and media outlets should go through the director of media relations.

 —Ask faculty to share the info with their students

-Do all of the on-campus promotion, then use a few off-campus tools to push awareness of your event beyond campus.
+Do on-campus promotion, then use a few off-campus tools to push awareness of your event beyond campus.

 • Post to local event calendars at least 2 weeks prior to your event, taking care to estimate your draw.
 Do include an image.